 Usually the sciatic nerve underneath the piriformis muscle.
-However, in 15-30% of the population the sciatic nerve passes through the substance of piriformis muscle.
+However, in 15-30% of the population, the sciatic nerve passes through the substance of piriformis muscle.
 These people have a greater incidence of piriformis syndrome than does the general population.

-Overuse injury resulting in piriformis syndrome can result from activities performed in the sitting position that involves strenuous use of the legs as in rowing/sculling and bicycling.
+Overuse injury resulting in piriformis syndrome can result from activities performed in the sitting position that involves the strenuous use of the legs as in rowing/sculling and bicycling.

 Runners, bicyclists and other athletes engaging in forward-moving activities are particularly susceptible to developing piriformis syndrome.

 Disproportionately weak hip abductors/gluteus medius muscles, combined with very tight adductor muscles, can cause the piriformis muscle to shorten and severely contract.

 Piriformis muscle spasm can result in impingement of not only the sciatic nerve but also the pudendal nerve (a nerve that controls the muscles of the bowels and bladder) and can lead to urinary and fecal incontinence.